abhipaiangle17/Blog/pages/projects.md

 * Description

 This is a Book Review web application I have developed using Flask.
 App is presently deployed on heroku and database used is PostgreSQL.
 This application has details of over 5000 books in its database.
 A user can create an account to login using Username and Password and search for the required book.
 The user can write a review and rate a book out of 5.
 The user is also allowed to see the reviews written by other users.
+The UI is not mobile responsive yet.
+So if you are using it on mobile, please see the  'desktop-site' version(Tilt your phone if possible).

 * [Link](http://app-pibooks.herokuapp.com) to the application!